usnistgov/mosaic/source/doc/InstallVirtualenv.rst

 .. code-block:: console

-   $  mkvirtualenv -p /usr/bin/python MOSAIC
+   $  mkvirtualenv -p <path to python>/python MOSAIC

 .. hint::

 	We explicitly specify the Python_ installation to use.
 This is not mandatory, but is useful if you have multiple Python_ installations on your computer.
+The `<path to python>` may vary according to the specific version of python you wish to use.
+In most cases, this will be either `/usr/local/bin/` or `/usr/bin`